Paul-weqe/failover-docs/docs/source/config.rst

 File configuration in Failover is carried out via JSON files.

 First things first, let us start with where the files are stored.
-If you installed Failover via ``snap``, your json configuration is stored in: ``/var/snap/failover/common/vrrp-config.json``.
+If you installed Failover via ``snap``, Failover is run by default via ``file-mode`` and your json configuration is stored in: ``/var/snap/failover/common/vrrp-config.json``.
 If you are running Fialover via cargo, your json configurations are stored in: ``/etc/failover/vrrp-config.json``.

-However, when running via the cargo install, you can customize which json configuration file the it should use by the ``--file`` subcommand.
-So you will run the command: ``cargo run --bin failover --file /custom/path/custom-file.json``.
+However, when running via the cargo install, you can customize which json configuration file the it should use by the ``--filename`` subcommand.
+So you will run the command:
+``./target/debug/failover file-mode --filename /custom/path/custom-file.json``.

 Now that JSON file location is out of the way, the following is a sample of how the JSON configuration files should look like: